The easy way to book a reliable London 'Man with a Van'

 The two different makes and models of medium wheelbase (MWB) vans most commonly used for small moves are the Ford Transit and the Mercedes Sprinter.
 These are standard panel vans that are either fitted with a normal or high roof, and the interior is usually ply lined to facilitate easy loading.

-Medium wheel base Sprinter and Transit vans are ideal for small moves and can generally take one or two people's personal belongings of up to 30 to 40 assorted moving boxes, or a single large item of furniture such as a sofa or bed.
+Medium wheel base Sprinter and Transit vans are ideal for small moves and can generally take one or two people's personal belongings of up to 30 to 40 assorted moving boxes, or a single large item of furniture such as a sofa, bed or for moving a mattress.

 Long Wheel Base (LWB) Transit and Sprinter Van